pytorch/tutorials/prototype_source/pt2e_quant_qat_static.rst

 For more details about PyTorch 2.0 Export Quantization in general, refer to the `static post training quantization tutorial <https://pytorch.org/tutorials/prototype/pt2e_quant_ptq_static.html>`_.

-The PyTorch 2.0 Export QAT flow looks like the following.
-It is similar to the post training quantization (PTQ) flow for the most part:
+The PyTorch 2.0 Export QAT flow looks like the following—it is similar to the post training quantization (PTQ) flow for the most part:

 .. code:: python